-For students enrolled in eligible health care programs who have financial need and are not in default of BC student loans.
+• For students enrolled in eligible health care programs who have financial need and are not in default of BC student loans.
 There are three application periods per year: March 15, July 15 and November 15.
-Applications are available at Camosun College Financial Aid & Awards or online at: aved.gov.bc.ca/ studentservices/forms/print.htm.
+Applications are available at Camosun College Financial Aid & Awards or online at: aved.gov. bc.ca/studentaidbc/specialprograms/ healthcarebursary.htm.